 If you’re visiting New York City, chances are you’ll be checking out the Statue of Liberty, Empire State Building, and stopping by some of the best New York City neighborhoods.
-For those looking for something less touristy, here are a couple of lesser-known suggestions.
+For those looking for something less touristy, here are a couple of lesser-known suggestions for unusual things to do in Manhattan.

 1 Riverside Park